 Registered capital includes certificate-form registered shares.
-As of 31 December 2013, total number of issued and fully paid shares was 3 230 960, with nominal value of EUR 33.19 per share (31 December 2012: EUR 33.19).
+As at 31 December 2014, the total number of issued and fully paid shares was 3 230 960, with nominal value of EUR 33.19 per share (31 December 2013: EUR 33.19).

-As of 31 December 2013 and 31 December 2012, NAFTA held 48 013 own shares at cost of EUR 4 745 thousand.
+As at 31 December 2014 and 31 December 2013, NAFTA held 48 013 own shares at cost of EUR 4 745 thousand.
 This amount of shares held is in no way limited by law.

-Other capital funds are comprised of the legal reserve fund, which amounts to EUR 21 526 thousand as of 31 December 2013 (31 December 2012: EUR 17 847 thousand) and other funds that amount to EUR 1 475 thousand as of 31 December 2013 (31 December 2012: EUR 1 475 thousand).
+Other capital funds are comprised of the legal reserve fund, which amounts to EUR 21 526 thousand as at 31 December 2014 (31 December 2013: EUR 21 526 thousand) and other funds that amount to EUR 1 475 thousand as at 31 December 2014 (31 December 2013: EUR 1 475 thousand).
 Under the Company's Articles of Association, the legal reserve fund is not available for distribution and can be used to cover losses and to increase the registered capital.

-For the profit distribution purposes the separate financial statements of the Company prepared under IFRS as of 31 December 2013 are relevant.
-The amount of retained earnings under the Company's financial statements prepared as of 31 December 2013, distributable to the shareholders is EUR 132 765 thousand.
-In 2013, dividend payment to the shareholders from profit for 2012 was approved in the amount of EUR 26.20 per share.
+For profit distribution purposes the separate financial statements of the Company prepared under IFRS as at 31 December 2014 are relevant.
+The amount of retained earnings under the Company's financial statements, prepared as at 31 December 2014, distributable to shareholders is EUR 91 280 thousand.
+In 2014, the dividend payment to shareholders from profit for 2013 was approved in the amount of EUR 41.04 per share.

 The hedging reserve represents hedging gains and losses recognized on the effective portion of cash flow hedges.
 The cumulative deferred gain or loss on the hedge is recognized in profit or loss when the hedged transaction impacts the profit or loss, or is included as a basis adjustment to the non-financial hedged item, consistent with the applicable accounting policy.
+Other reserves represent actuarial gains and losses related to a change in estimates used to calculate retirement and other long-term employee benefits.